promised to do something but buried

 this attempt.

-Personally I use checkstyle at work
+Personally I use "checkstyle" at work

 A checkstyle and a reindent (jalopy?) target are most desirable

-and should be part of every Apache build file.
+and should be part of ever

-unnerves me.
+Also, the f) step unnerves me.

 J.Pietschmann